TonySoloProjects/network_log_visualization/README.md

 Open and run `main_jupyter_v01.ipynb` in a jupyter notebook to explore interactive plotting features.

-If you do not have jupyter, you can run `python main_pycharm_v01.py` to create static html versions key plots.
+If you do not have jupyter, you can run `python main_pycharm_v01.py` to create static html versions of key plots.
 Note: these will not be interactive if outside the jupyter environment.

 ## Screenshots
 Interactive figure to explore server errors.